Our written evidence submitted to DCLG Select Committee’s Housing for older people inquiry

-In February 2017, the Communities and Local Government (CLG) Committee launched an inquiry into whether the housing on offer in England for older people is sufficiently available and suitable for their needs.
+In February 2017, the Department of Communities and Local Government (CLG) Committee launched an inquiry into whether the housing on offer in England for older people is sufficiently available and suitable for their needs.
 This inquiry was launched in lieu of a significant housing shortage, a rise in elderly population, pressures on adult social care, and, as mentioned in the announcement, with ‘just 2% of the country’s housing stock designed with pensioners in mind’.

 Melissa Fernández and Kath Scanlon submmitted written evidence to this committee.
 They draw from their experience over the last five years of working together at LSE London researching co-housing and other collaborative forms of housing for older people, looking at schemes in London, elsewhere in the UK, and in Europe.
 This is the executive summary, an excerpt from the evidence submitted: